nmacknight/16sCommunityAnalysis/README.md

 The publication this script was built for: https://www.nature.com/articles/s42003-021-02163-5

 If you have any questions, feel free to reach out: nicholas.macknight@noaa.gov, nicholas.macknight@gmail.com

+Found value?
+Follow me on Twitter for additional resources -> @NickMacKnight